rdmaw/dot/README.md

 Restart your terminal or pc, and set up your user.

-Pull or copy the .bashrc file contents from this repository to update your own.
+Pull or copy the .bashrc and .vimrc file contents from this repository to update your own.

 Additionally, pull or copy the contents from .wezterm.lua if using wezterm (optional):